Conversion ready

 Worked Examples:

-Release notes for a docs repo.
-Paste an article containing <h1>Release notes</h1>, a paragraph with a documentation link, a task list checkbox, a small table, and a language-js code block.
-With GitHub-friendly Markdown, Auto content root, inline links, pipe tables, and fenced code, Markdown Document begins with # Release notes, keeps the link as Markdown, emits checkbox task markers, creates a pipe table, and includes a fenced JavaScript block.
-Conversion Ledger should show a GitHub-friendly profile, detected links, a table count, and code handling.
+Repository release notes.
+Paste an article with a top heading, a documentation link, a task list, a small compatibility table, and a code block.
+With GitHub-friendly Markdown, inline links, pipe tables, and fenced code, the result should keep the heading, produce task list markers, emit a pipe table, and include a fenced code block with any detected language hint.

 FAQ: